pola-rs/r-polars/test/example_minipolars.md

 ## minipolar

-This document demonstrates the feasibility wrapping the excelling data table rust library polars <http://pola.rs> in an R package.
-Spoiler is quite possible.
+This document demonstrates the feasibility of wrapping the excellent data table library polars <http://pola.rs> in an R package.
+Spoiler: It is quite possible.

 Besides polars, this wrapping relies on extendr
-<https://github.com/extendr> which are the R equivalents of pyo3 and
+<https://github.com/extendr> which is the R equivalent to pyo3+maturin.
-maturin.

 ``` r
 #loading polars as regular r package would all functions exposed would give a huge name space collision with sum(), col() from base R.